-You can complete your Certificate of Registration online - over the Christmas and New Year period with the Real Estate Academy or you can do a year-long course at TAFE – it's up to you.
+You can complete your Certificate of Registration online - over the Christmas and New Year period with the Real Estate Academy or you can do a year-long course at TAFE – it is up to you.

 You need your real estate licence if you want to run a real estate office.
 The Certificate of Registration allows you to work for the licensee selling, listing, working in real estate.
-You cannot work in real estate, communicating with the public, or working in property management, unless you have a Certificate of Registration.
+You cannot work in real estate, communicate with the public, or work in property management unless you have a Certificate of Registration.

 The 10-point action plan to make the move into real estate:

 1. Complete the Certificate of Registration with Real Estate Academy.

 After you have done the initial course work, do some further thinking, then reflect and make sure that you want to invest financially in obtaining the Certificate of Registration to make a career in real estate.

 3. Complete a statement of attainment

 Once you have completed the Certificate of Registration, pay the fee, and complete the assessment so you can obtain a Statement of Attainment.